axellervik/DD2480-DECIDE/README.md

 ### Running the code

-Run the code in the command line by
+Run the program in the command line by

 `python DECIDE.py`